AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Commands.md

 ## Changing the pulse mode of a digital output line

-In most harp devices you will find registers dedicated for configuration instead of "direct control".
+In most Harp devices you will find registers dedicated for configuration rather than "direct control".
 One example is the `OutputPulseEnable` register in the Harp Behavior board.
 This register is used when the user wants to pulse the line for a specific, pre-programmed, duration (e.g. opening a solenoid valve for exactly 10ms).
 To use this feature:

 - Subscribe to the `BehaviorEvents` stream.
 - Add a `Take` operator.
 - Add `CreateMessage(Harp.Behavior)` operator in after the `Take` operator.
 - Select `OutputPulseEnablePayload` under `Payload`.
 Make sure the `MessageType` is set to `Write`.
 - Select the line you want to pulse (e.g. `DO3`), and add a `MulticastSubject` operator to send the message to the device.
-- Add another `CreateMessage(Harp.Behavior)` operator in after the `MulticastSubject` operator.
+- Add another `CreateMessage(Harp.Behavior)` operator after the `MulticastSubject` operator.
 - Select `Pulse<Pin>Payload`, and set the value to the number of milliseconds you want this line to be high for on each pulse.
 - Add a `MulticastSubject` operator to send the message to the device.
 - Verify you see a pulse on the line `DO3` every time you press the key `1`.